dushantpanchbhai/chatbot2/README.md

         for element in article:
             article_text += '\n' + ''.join(element.findAll(text = True))
         first_sentence = article_text.split('\n')
         #first_sentence consist of list of text of the webpage seprated by newline.
 ```

-we had also embedded some greeting syntax file which will deal with some greeting and natural conversaation questions like: who are you? , tell me a joke etc.
+we had also embedded some greeting syntax file which will deal with some greeting and natural conversation questions like who are you? , tell me a joke, etc.
 ```
         def filter(question):
             # path1 is the address of greeting.yml file which consist of all the greeting syntax.
             a_yaml_file = open(path1)
             par = yaml.load(a_yaml_file, Loader=yaml.FullLoader)
 ```
-so, the model will first check if the entered question is greeting type or not. if the question is not greeting type then it will show result according to webscrapping
+so, the model will first check if the entered question is greeting type or not. if the question is not greeting type then it will show result according to web scrapping

 * GitHub repo link: [Link to repository](https://github.com/dushantpanchbhai/chatbot2.git)
 * Drive link: [Drive link here](https://drive.google.com/drive/folders/1CIqauP6lBFn7vU7RKxF5kjTZVj47IcwN?usp=sharing)